 The rules of the road in Iceland

 We will now take you through a brief rundown of the rules of the road in Iceland.
 Keep these things in mind when planning your trip and while you’re out on the road.

 Vehicles drive on the right-hand side of the road in Iceland, which many international drivers will be accustomed to.
 Those who are more used to driving on the opposite side might find this a bit confusing.
 But if you’re an experienced driver, whether you are a regular right-hand or left-hand driver shouldn’t matter all that much.
-Just take it slow and you’ll be cruising fine.
+Just take it slow, pay attention to road signs, and you’ll be cruising fine.

 Iceland speed limits

 Speed limits are set in kilometers, so if you’re used to miles per hour, brush up on your knowledge of the accurate conversions.
-Here are the limits for the various types of road.
+Here are the limits for the various types of roads:

 90 km/h (55 mph) on paved rural roads

 80 km/h (49 mph) on dirt and gravel roads